Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 Fries with andalouse sauce

 In Belgium, there are small shops called frituur that fry whatever you think of!
 Did you know you can deep fry Asian noodles into a cube shape?
 In Belgium they call it bami.
-But we've stuck to the classics and got ourselves a huge portion of fries drowning in sauce.
+But I stuck to the classics and got myself a huge portion of fries drowning in sauce.
 I just love Belgian food!

-Try Frituur No. 1, one of the oldest and best frituurs in the city known for its delicious frits—no French fries here, if you don't want a crowd of angry Antwerp men chasing you around!
+My favorite frituur in Antwerp is by far Frituur No. 1, one of the oldest frituurs in the city known for its delicious frits—no French fries here, if you don't want a crowd of angry Antwerp men chasing you around!

 If you have a severe case of sweet tooth at the moment, go get something at The Smallest Waffle Shop In The World.
 They have the best waffles in Antwerp, almost at the same level as the one we had in Bruges.